frederic-perez/AmE-dictionary/data/dictionary.md

 __escalator__ _n_ :two: A continuously moving stairway on an endless loop for carrying passengers up or down.
 __escapade__ _n_ :dart::three: (escapades) A usually adventurous action that runs counter to approved or conventional conduct.
 __escapism__ _n_ :three::mega: The tendency to escape from daily reality or routine by indulging in daydreaming, fantasy, or entertainment.
+__eschatology__ _n_ :astonished: /es-kuh-TOL-uh-jee/ [:scroll: From Greek eschatos (last) + -logy (study).]
+The doctrine or the study of final or ultimate matters, such as, death, judgment, end of the world, etc. _He wished to learn the eschatology of the world; he dared to contemplate the Mind of God._
 __eschew__ _v_ :two: (Formal) To deliberately avoid or keep away from something: _He had eschewed politics in favour of a life practising law._ _Eschewing commas._
 __escrow__ _n_ :four: __1__ A deposit or fund held in trust or as a security. _An escrow account._ __2__ The state of being kept in custody or trust until a specified condition has been fulfilled. _The board holds funds in escrow._ :es: depósito, garantía
 __Eskimo__ _n_ :two::mega: